 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-Alibaba’s Taobao and Tmall (55.9% of market share) and JD.com (16.7%) are the domestic platforms that dominate China’s e-commerce market, according to a report from eMarketer.
-Meanwhile, Pinduoduo (7.3%) has recently overtaken dozens of competitors to become the third largest platform, using a new group purchasing model.
-Other platforms, including Suning, Gome, Vipshop, Yihaodian, Dangdang, and JuMei, comprise the remaining market share.
-A Statista study shows that cross-border e-commerce transactions reached $144 billion this year and could surpass $199 billion by 2022.
+Alibaba’s Taobao and Tmall, (50.8 percent of market share) and JD.com (15.9 percent) are the domestic platforms that dominate China’s e-commerce market.
+Pinduoduo (13.2 percent) has recently overtaken dozens of competitors to become the third-largest platform, using a new group purchasing model.
+Other platforms, including Suning, Gome, Vipshop, Yihaodian, Dangdang, Mogujie, and JuMei, comprise the remaining market share according to The eCommerce Guide.

-U.S. firms can choose to establish a presence in China or use cross-border e-commerce to sell products from abroad.
-U.S. firms can benefit from streamlined Chinese customs procedures through the over 100 cross-border e-commerce-integrated pilot zones in China.
-A guide from Walk the Chat reports that those zones limit Chinese consumers to purchasing up to $714 per transaction and no more than $3,714 per year.
+Instead of establishing a presence in China to sell online, U.S. firms can choose to use cross-border e-commerce to sell products from abroad.
+Cross-border e-commerce transactions in China reached $261billion in 2020, according to the Global Times.
+U.S. firms can benefit from streamlined Chinese customs procedures through China’s over 100 cross-border e-commerce-integrated pilot zones.
+Those zones limit Chinese consumers to purchasing up to 5,000 RMB ($727) per transaction and no more than 26,000 RMB ($3,782) per year.
 U.S. firms must work with authorized partners to record Chinese customs transactions.

 Significant Shopping Holidays

 “Singles Day” in China, November 11th, or 11/11, is the busiest online shopping day of the year.
-Brands offer huge discounts and can generate up to 80% of their annual revenue.
-In 2019, Alibaba recorded a gross merchandise value, or GMV of $38 billion on Singles Day, including over $12 billion in the first hour, according to a CNBC report.
+Brands offer discounts and can generate up to 80% of their annual revenue.
+In 2020, Singles Day spanned over 11 days in response to the pandemic and generated a record-breaking $130 billion according to the Chinese Ministry of Commerce.

-While the largest of the major shopping holidays in China, Singles Day is not the only one.
-Other holidays such as Valentine’s Day, 6.18 Mid-Year Shopping Festival, and the Chinese New Year are also popular online shopping dates.
+While Singles Day is the largest of the major shopping holidays in China, it is not the only one.
+Other major days that spur online shopping sprees and significant sales include Valentine’s Day, 6.18 Mid-Year Shopping Festival, and Chinese New Year.

-In part to address rampant online infringement of intellectual property (IP) rights, China issued the E-Commerce Law in 2018, which included requirements related to “notice-and-takedown” mechanisms for China’s e-commerce platforms.
+Protecting intellectual property rights on e-commerce platforms is a challenge for U.S. businesses.
+In 2018, China issued the E-Commerce Law, which, according to the Chinese government, is designed to address rampant online infringement of intellectual property (IP) rights.
+The law included requirements related to “notice-and-takedown” mechanisms for China’s e-commerce platforms.
 Notice-and-takedown mechanisms allow individuals to request that platforms delist or “takedown” links offering products that infringe on established IP rights.
 Similar to enforcement offline, companies must register their patent and trademark rights in China to be accepted by e-commerce platforms.

-As different platforms have different procedures for accepting takedown notices, companies must familiarize themselves with takedown procedures for various e-commerce platforms in China.
-Monitoring e-commerce platforms for infringing goods can be time-consuming, so firms often rely on local agents to monitor China’s large platforms in a regular and cost-effective manner.
+As different platforms have varying procedures for accepting takedown notices, companies must familiarize themselves with takedown procedures for various e-commerce platforms in China.
+Monitoring e-commerce platforms for infringing goods can be time-consuming, so firms often rely on local agents to monitor China’s large platforms.
 Nevertheless, because robust business-to-business and business-to-consumer sales occur on China’s e-commerce platforms, an effective IP enforcement strategy should have an online component.